 “Penn State accepts my military naval credits, which is awesome,” said Massari.
 “I will be graduating debt free.”

-Massari enlisted in the Navy to take advantage of the GI Bill for her education.
+Massari enlisted in the Navy to take advantage of benefits for her education.
 Fida was drawn to the Marine Corps by a desire to mature and explore his future options while seeing the world.
 After years of serving overseas, both admit that re-acclimating to an educational institution was an adjustment.

 However, according to both Fida and Massari, the skills that veterans bring home from service enable them to thrive in the academic world.

 “The military taught me discipline, which carries over into my schoolwork,” said Massari.
 “I realize that I’m committing myself to an education that will last a lifetime.”

 “One of the first things you’re told in boot camp is ‘Marines strive to be the best at everything they do,’” Fida said.
 “If you can take that mindset and apply it to academics or your personal life, you can transcend yourself to end up wherever you want to be.”

 In addition to experiencing culture shock, some veterans find themselves stereotyped by others based on popular portrayals of military service.